 When I turned off my shower water this morning I heard water running in the bathroom sink.
 I didn’t remember turning the water on, but it was on.
 There are only two possible explanations.
-The spirit of a dead human turned the water on (a ghost!), or the plumbing has come to life and has a will of its own.
+The spirit of a dead human turned the water on, or the plumbing has come to life and has a will of its own.
+Right?

 It’s the dang false dilemma fallacy, so often used by promoters of crazy.
 The options are rarely restrained to just two.
 For example, look at all the other possibilities for my running water mystery: